 Is someone more likely to type “bag” into Google when looking for a new bag?
 Or will they look for a specific type of bag?
 “Black and white backpack diaper bag” is actually something someone might search for.
 And if you’ve narrowed your products down from selling all types of basic bags to the niche product (e.g. backpack diaper bags), you’re going to build a name for your business and quickly climb the search engine ranks.

 If your handmade items aren’t selling, think about finding a specific person you want to sell to and tweaking your product to appeal to them.
 That will help you find a niche.
+Clearly define who you serve, what you serve them and why they should care, in a sentence, and you have your USP.

 Once you’ve found your niche and people are finding your products, the sale is yours to lose.
-Be sure you’re not making these common mistakes.
+Be sure you’re not making these other common mistakes.

 Here are 5 more reasons your products aren’t selling.